Privacy Policy

 9) How long we keep your information (retention)

-We keep records no longer than necessary, in line with NHS Scotland records management guidance and retention schedules.
+We keep records no longer than necessary and in line with NHS Scotland records management guidance and retention schedules.

 Clinical records are retained in accordance with national retention requirements for GP records.
-If you want more detail on retention periods for specific record types, contact us.
+If you would like more information about retention periods for specific types of record, please contact us.

 10) Your rights